venkatr21/namma-airport/README.md

    npm install
    ```

-4. Enter your AP Keys in `backend/config/default.json` and `frontend/.env` in the following format
+4. Enter your API Keys in `backend/config/default.json` and `frontend/.env` in the following format

    ```js
     //.env file